-Lighthouse will grant high school credit to any pupil who can demonstrate mastery in the subject area content expectations or guidelines for a course.
-Teachers will establish the assessment process that measures a student's understanding of the subject area content expectations for the course.
-To all students who wish to test out of a course, teachers will
+Lighthouse Academy will grant high school credit to any pupil who can demonstrate mastery in the subject area content expectations or guidelines for a course.
+Teachers will establish the assessment process that measures a student's mastery of the subject area content expectations.
+To all students who wish to test out of a course, teachers will provide all the learning objectives for that course, a summary of the course syllabus, a sample written examination, and a description of the final assessment required to establish mastery.
+The teacher will ensure that the assessment used to determine mastery is comparable to that required of students taking the actual course for credit.